Cordoba Colombia Travel Guide

 Restaurants and bars often stay open late, especially on weekends.

-Experience the energetic Latin music the culture in the northern districts.
+Experience the energetic Latin music culture in the northern districts.

 Enjoy authentic Vallenato and Porro music in local venues.

-Always prioritize your security and use reputable transportation services.
+Always prioritize your protection and use reputable transit services.

-Monteria offers a range of activities that introduce you to its natural environment and rich culture.
+Monteria offers a range of activities that connect you with its natural environment and rich culture.

 The iconic Sombrero vueltiao, handicrafts made from caña flecha, local culinary goods (coffee, regional sweets), and small sculptures of oxen (bueyes).